Our customers have been hired by:

 Pro Tip: Only 32% of applicants list volunteer work on a resume.
 Yet most managers prefer it.
 Put it on your resume, and you're in the top third of all job seekers.

-Don't be boring when you include volunteer work on your resume.
+Don't be boring when you include volunteer work on your habitat for humanity resume.
 Spice up your speech with this guide: 80 Examples of Resume Action Words for Every Profession

 Volunteer Resume Samples [Bullet Points]